waiwera/waiwera/doc/user/methods.rst

 Mass and energy conservation equations
 ======================================

-Waiwera works by solving time-dependent conservation equations over the simulation domain.
+Waiwera works by solving time-dependent conservation equations for mass (and usually energy) over the simulation domain.
 In general there may be several mass 'components' present in the problem, for example water and CO\ :sub:`2`.
 A separate mass conservation equation is solved for each mass component present.

 For non-isothermal problems, an additional energy conservation equation is also solved, simultaneously with the mass conservation equations.